OSU-CS362-F16/362Exercises/templates/hw2/README.md

 When you've done the above, create a new branch of your repository called `hw2`. `submissions/hw2` in branch `hw2` should contain all files from `templates/hw2` in addition to the files you added.
 This branch must be created and pushed to Github before the due date to receive credit.

+## Minimum passing guidelines

+The following are guidelines for a basic submission that would receive a passing grade

+*  Creation of the branch `hw2`
+*  At least one test for every public method in `Card` and `CardCollection`
+*  Answers to each of the questions above